Consumer vs customer, what are their key differences, and why do so many people mistake these two for each other?

 The Two Types Of Customers

-As with consumer types, people also categorize customers into different groups based on the purchasing purpose.
+As with consumer types, people also categorize customers into different groups based on their purchasing purpose.
 They are divided into the two main types below.

 The Trading Customers